frame0310/andersonlab_lessons/hw2/README.md

 *create an ansible playbook that deploys the service to the VM *make sure all the components you need are installed and all the directories for the app are present *configure systemd so that the application starts after reboot *secure the VM so that our product is not stolen: allow connections only to the ports 22, 80, 443.
 Disable root login.
-Disable all authentication methods exept "public key'.
+Disable all authentication methods exept 'public key'
 *bonus points for SSL/HTTPS support with self-signed certificates *bonus points for using ansible vault